Charles Ellet Jr.: Death and legacy

-Ellet refused to consider amputation for his injury.
-His wound became infected and he died 15 days later of a blood infection in Cairo, Illinois.
-His body was taken to Independence Hall in Philadelphia, he was given a state funeral and interred at Laurel Hill Cemetery.
+Ellet refused to consider amputation for his injury., and his wound became infected and he died 15 days later of a blood infection in Cairo, Illinois.
+His body was taken to Independence Hall in Philadelphia, where he was given a state funeral.
+He was interred at Laurel Hill Cemetery.
 Command of the ram fleet went to his brother Alfred W. Ellet.

 The U.S. Navy named a destroyer to honor the Ellet family.
-USS Ellet (DD-398) was in service in 1939-46 during World War II.
+USS Ellet (DD-398) was in service in 1939–46 during World War II.

 In 1994, Stanford University received a gift of Ellet's Civil War letters from Elizabeth Ellet Nitz and Frances Ellet Ward.
-The papers are housed in the Department of Special Collections at Stanford University Library.
+The papers are housed in the Department of Special Collections at the university's Library.

 On November 6, 1999, the Wheeling, West Virginia chapter of the Daughters of the American Revolution placed a commemorative plaque on the western abutment of the Wheeling Suspension Bridge recognizing Ellet's accomplishments and his daughter, Mary Virginia Ellet Cabell's, role in founding the Daughters of the American Revolution.

 In 2000, Ellet was inducted into the National Rivers Hall of Fame at the National Mississippi River Museum & Aquarium.